mukul-bhele/vehicletelematics/README.md

 - **Sensor Types**: Utilizes accelerometers and magnetometers for data collection.
 - **Data Preprocessing**: Describes data cleaning and preprocessing techniques.
 - **Actionable Insights**: Highlights the conversion of raw sensor data into actionable insights.

+Preprocessing of the data were done in Excel.
+This involved handling missing data, cleaning, and ensuring consistent formats.
+Also aggregated and filtered data, created new features, and conducted basic data quality checks using **Excel**.

 ## Driving Patterns Analysis